marcellonovak/marcellonovak/README.md

 I'm currently a college freshman at ERAU prescott, majoring in Computer Engineering Robotics.

 Currently I'm working with a research team with my school under a research grant to predict thunderstorms!
-[Read more here](https://news.erau.edu/headlines/embry-riddle-researchers-use-machine-learning-to-tackle-monsoon-season)
+[Read More](https://news.erau.edu/headlines/embry-riddle-researchers-use-machine-learning-to-tackle-monsoon-season)

-&emsp; - Intermediate stuff using Python, JavaScript, SQL, and C++\
-&emsp; - Discord Bots and other APIs\
-&emsp; - Linux/VMs and running a Minecraft server on a dedicated machine using Ubuntu\
-&emsp; - GNS3/Wireshark/Putty once in a while, I took Cisco CCNA/CCNP in high school
+Some of the things I'm currently interested in:
+&emsp; - Advanced data structures and optimization in Python &esmp; - Learning ReactJS to use as a framework for [My Portfolio](https://marcellonovak.com) &emsp; - Linux/VMs, creating domain controllers and a NAS, to freshen my CCNP skills

 Feel free to sift through the snippets of code I've posted on here!